 Monsoon Session:' India has successfully prevented the aggressive progress of COVID-19'

 New Delhi, Sep 14: Speaking on the country's fight against coronavirus, Health Minister Harsh Vardhan on Monday told Lok Sabha that the rate of infection has been low in India.
-He also added that nearly 77 percent of patients have recovered.
+He also added that nearly 77 per cent of patients have recovered.

 The Monsoon session of Parliament, cut short due to the pandemic, will not have Question Hour, during which Members of Parliament ask questions to ministers and hold them accountable for the functioning of their ministries.